 Dr. Harden's letter to Cambridge University Press that triggered their response is no longer available.
 His recollection is that he had merely inquired as to why the "s" of I John 5:8 was lower case.
-From the Hooper letter in Professor Norton's book we can see that Cambridge had been considering changes for some time.
-In that letter he mulls over what to do with their current edition.
-He bemoans the fact that they have no history of their text; saying, "No names seem to be attached to the enterprise, and no documentation can be found."
+From the letter in Professor Norton's book we can see that Cambridge had been considering changes for some time.
+In that letter the Cambridge Press mulls over what to do with their current edition.
+They bemoan the fact that they have no history of their text; saying, "No names seem to be attached to the enterprise, and no documentation can be found."

 The common misconception among those of us who love the King James Bible is that somewhere in England are men with ink stained aprons laboring in back rooms while scholarly men in a front office labor over historical archives.
 In reality the offices are full of people who could just as well be printing the National Enquirer.
 They are business men who bought the KJV files from which they print.
-Hooper's letter to Norton is a cry for help from a man in over his head.
+The Cambridge Press's letter to Norton is a cry for help from men in over his head.

 Dr. David McKitterick wrote a three volume history of the Cambridge University Press that covered their history from 1534 to 1972.
 I wrote to him to see if he could shine any light on the current Cambridge text.
 He wrote back ruefully that it was too late to ask anyone at Cambridge.
 That great phalanx of editors, scholars and printers that had carried the King James Bible on their shoulders is gone.

-If someone wants to find men who love their Bible and print it for love's sake, then the few Fundamental Baptist printers such as Local Church Bible Publishers or Church Bible Publishers is where they need look.
+If someone wants to find men who love their Bible and print it for love's sake, then the few Fundamental Baptist printers such as Church Bible Publishers is where they need look.
 It is to these men that I implore to understand that they need not look to anyone in an office at Cambridge to verify their text.

 Imagine my dismay when I hear men in printing ministries gleefully waving the Hooper Letter as proof that their bible had always been wrong and that Scrivener was right.
 They don't realize that they are saying Scrivener is right, but nevertheless they are doing so.
 Scrivener has been dead since 1891 but the claw of his long dead hand has reached into their presses and smudged the "s" in I John 5:8 to compliment his hatred of I John 5:7.
 (See the last two posts.)